lukasvst/dm-vio-ros/README.md

 This is a ROS-Wrapper for DM-VIO, inspired by the [ROS-Wrapper for DSO](https://github.com/JakobEngel/dso_ros).

 It interfaces with ROS topics to input images and IMU data and to output poses.
+Alternatively, it can read images and IMU data directly from a rosbag dataset.

 #### Related Papers
 * **[DM-VIO: Delayed Marginalization Visual-Inertial Odometry](https://vision.in.tum.de/dm-vio)**, L. von Stumberg and D. Cremers, In IEEE Robotics and Automation Letters (RA-L), volume 7, 2022